Nventify/ImagizerJava/README.md

 # Imagizer Java Client

-The official Java client for the Imagizer Media Engine for generating Imagizer URLs.
-Imagizer Media Engine is a blazing fast dynamic image processing soloution.
-More infomation can be found at [nventify.com](http://nventify.com).
+The official Java client for the Imagizer Media Engine.

+The Imagizer Media Engine accelerates media delivery to your mobile Apps or Webpages by dynamically rescaling, cropping, and compressing images in real time.
+See all Imagizer features in our [doc](demo.imagizercdn.com/doc).

 ## Install from JCenter or Maven
 ```gradle